RoaringBitmap/CRoaring/README.md

 ```
 ./real_bitmaps_benchmark ../benchmarks/realdata/census1881
 ```
+where you must adjust the path "../benchmarks/realdata/census1881" so that it points to one of the directories in the benchmarks/realdata directory.

 To check that your code abides by the style convention (make sure that ``clang-format`` is installed):